 Our financial instruments that are potentially subject to concentrations of credit risk consist primarily of cash, cash equivalents, and accounts receivable.
 While the Company's cash and cash equivalents are managed by reputable financial institutions, the Company's cash balances with the individual institutions may at times exceed the federally insured limits.
-At December 31, 2023, substantially all of the Company's cash and cash equivalents were held at two financial institutions.
+At December 31, 2022, substantially all of the Company's cash and cash equivalents were held at two financial institutions.
+The Company believes these financial institutions are financially sound and that minimal credit risk exists.